vcharlem/watir_testframework/README.md

 It also encourages code sharing and the use of Pageobject Design patterns.

-Basic components of mTestFramework include:
+Basic components include:
-1. Report
+1. reporting (ie logging)
-2.   runregress utility
+2. utility for running tests
-3. Standardtest directory.
+3. directory structure
+	- tests are expected to be in 'tests/spec/'
+	- reports are in expected to be in 'reports/'
+4. Chromedriver, is included for your convenience
+	- MacOSx is in 'bin/osx'
+	- need to add it to $PATH

 ## Installation